ElpadoCan/SpotMAX/spotmax/docs/source/install/latest.rst

     .. tip::

-        If you **already have the stable version** and you want to upgrade to the latest version run the following command instead:
+        If you **already have the** :ref:`stable version <install-stable-version>` and you want to upgrade to the latest version run the following command
+        instead:

         .. code-block::